 The Network believes that improving science-based assessments, catch accounting, and data management are essential to achieving healthier oceans and more productive fisheries.

 Stock assessments: All major commercial and recreational fisheries should be managed with timely and accurate stock assessments designed to assess both target and non-target fish in the fishery.
-Full benchmark assessments of all managed species should be conducted at least every three years.
+Full benchmark assessments of all directed fisheries should be conducted at least every three years.
 Stocks subject to overfishing or in an overfished condition should have annual assessments.
 All regional fishery management councils, which manage U.S. federal fisheries, should have protocols supporting rapid assessments in situations where there are new data on a stock that could significantly affect quotas.

 Catch monitoring and accounting: Accurate, timely, and verified catch data should be secured from all major fisheries, both commercial and recreational, through a combination of available technologies, including logbooks, at-sea monitoring, and dockside sampling.
 Catch monitoring must be cost effective, designed to meet scientific needs and reduce scientific uncertainties, scaled appropriately to the resource impact of the fishery, and compatible with fleet capacity and vessel size.
 Increased use of third-party contractors should be allowed because they have proven effective in gaining industry support while reducing program costs and improving data timeliness.